• Skip to main content

 • Raw cashews: creamy base for the sauce.
 Do not use roasted and salted cashews, it would not provide the same texture.

-• Nutritional yeast: adds a mild cheesy flavor to the sauce.
+• Nutritional yeast: adds a mild cheesy flavor to the sauce, try not to omit!

 • Lime: lime juice in the cashew sauce adds a little tang and enhances the flavor from the nutritional yeast.